Shrinks99/recipes/content/appetizers and snacks/sticks-and-stars-applesauce.md

 1. Cut pears into bit size chunks.
 2. Chop apples.
 3. In a small sauce pan combine pears, apples, lemon juice, sugar, salt, cloves, star anise cinnamon and water.
 4. Cover and bring to simmer, cook for 10 minutes.
 5. Uncover and continue to cook until pears are very tender and apples break down to make a thick sauce, 12-15 minutes.
 6. Remove cloves, cinnamon, and anise.
 7. Let cool.

 ### Comments

 Make 2 cups.

 Grandma (Barbara Michel) made this frequently for Henry and Harriet when they were small.

-### Historical Record